Jump to

 The torus shaped particles in this example of a simple universe have continuous inertia, they have a mass-like property built in, but this mechanism does not give the torus shaped particles momentum

-However, perhaps a torus shaped particle in this example of a simple universe, might gain momentum by a pair of the helix shaped particles attaching themselves to the torus shaped particle
+However, a torus shaped particle in this example of a simple universe, could perhaps gain momentum by a pair of the helix shaped particles attaching themselves to the torus shaped particle

 The continuous momentum of the helix shaped particles, would then push the torus shaped particle along, giving the torus shaped particle momentum

-The following animation shows the simple equivalents of a photon particle attaching itself to an electron, and another photon attaching itself to a pair of electrons, the two photons pushing the electrons along
+The following animation shows a simple photon particle attaching itself to an electron, and another photon attaching itself to a pair of electrons, the two photons pushing the electrons along, the

 Matter And Light